kentlouisetonino/knowledge-c-language/01-sololearn-introduction-to-C/01-basic-concepts/04-input-output.md

 scanf()
     - Scans input that matches format specifiers.
     - It stops reading as soon as it encounters a space.
+    - If there is a space, then it is a two separate inputs.

 &
     - An address operator.